nginxinc/nginx-s3-gateway/README.md

 Automated tests require `docker`, `docker-compose`, `curl` and `md5sum` to be installed.
 To run all unit tests and integration tests, run the following command.
-If you invoke the test script with the plus parameter, you will need to add your NGINX repository keys to the `plus/etc/ssl/nginx` directory.
-You will also need to pass an additional parameter or set the environment variable `NGINX_GPGKEY` with your NGINX Plus GPG key.
+If you invoke the test script with the plus parameter, you will need to add your NGINX repository keys to the `plus/etc/ssl/nginx` directory

 ```
 $ ./test.sh <nginx type - 'oss' or 'plus'>